Solving General-Utility Markov Decision Processes in the Single-Trial Regime with Online Planning: Experimental Results

 \section{Experimental Results}

-In this section, we empirically assess the performance of the proposed MCTS-based algorithm for solving GUMDPS in the single-trial setting.
+In this section, we empirically assess the performance of the proposed MCTS-based algorithm for solving GUMDPs in the single-trial setting.
 Below, we provide a brief description of the considered tasks and environments.
-We refer to Appendix~\ref{appendix:C} for a complete description of our environments, experimental details, and complete experimental results.
+We refer to Appendix~\ref{appendix:C} for a complete description of our experiments.

 \paragraph{Tasks, environments, baselines, and experimental methodology} We consider three tasks: (i) maximum state entropy exploration \citep{hazan_2019}; imitation learning \citep{abbeel_2004}; and (iii) adversarial MDPs \citep{rosenberg_2019}.
 We consider two sets of environments.
 The first set consists of the illustrative GUMDPs depicted in Fig.~\ref{fig:illustrative_gumdps}, each associated with one of the tasks.
 The second set of environments come from the OpenAI Gym library \citep{openai_gym}.
 We consider the FrozenLake (FL), Taxi, and mountaincar (MC) environments.
 The framework of GUMDPs is defined over discrete state spaces; hence, we discretized the MC environment using a $10 \times 10$ grid with equally-spaced bins.
 For the FL, Taxi, and MC environments, the task of imitation learning consists in imitating an approximately optimal policy.
 We let $\gamma = 0.9$ and set $H=100$ for the illustrative GUMDPs and $H=200$ for the other environments.
 We perform 10 runs per experimental setting.
 We consider two baselines: (i) a random policy, $\pi_\text{Random}$; and (ii) the optimal policy for the infinite trials formulation \eqref{eq:gumdp_objective}, $\pi_\text{Solver}^*$, calculated by solving a constrained optimization problem with objective $f$ via a standard optimization solver.
 We denote the policy induced by our MCTS algorithm as $\pi_\text{MCTS}$ and consider 4000 iterations per timestep (results with other numbers of iterations in the Appendix~\ref{appendix:C}).
+Our code can be found \href{https://github.com/PPSantos/gumdps-finite-trials-optimization-public}{here}

 \paragraph{Experimental results discussion} We present our experimental results in Tab.~\ref{table:exp_results}.
 As seen, across nearly all experimental settings, $\pi_\text{MCTS}$ outperformed the baselines, showcasing the superior performance of our approach (the only exception is for the Taxi environment under the imitation learning task where the performance of $\pi_\text{MCTS}$ is similar to that of $\pi_\text{Solver}^*$).
 We highlight the gains attained by $\pi_\text{MCTS}$ in comparison to the infinite trials policy, $\pi_\text{Solver}^*$.